-- Create wearables for visitors headed to museums, art galleries etc., and represent artifacts with added features/info.
+- Create wearables for visitors headed to museums, art galleries, etc., and represent artifacts with added features/info.

-The lion’s share of this money, although, will be from sponsorships ($614.9 million) and media rights ($176.2 million).
+The lion’s share of this increasing revenue is from sponsorships and media rights.
 Nevertheless, gaming events will be the center of attention for displaying the latest in AR/VR.

 Come to think of it, 5G is a technology that is born to manage high volume communications.
 This is one of the reasons the US has 5G towers popping up at sports stadiums and related venues that’ll be a hotbed for placing bets.

 There is not a single sub-set of M&E that has not been impacted by AI.
 Its predictive powers are influencing television, animation, VFX, Out-of-Home advertising (OOH), radio, and much more.
-A case in point is the following applications of AI in enhancing customer experience.
+A case in point are the following applications of AI in enhancing customer experience.

 - M&E companies hold a huge repository of user data at their data centers.
-In many cases, the data is largely unstructured i.e. like a mound of haystack waiting to be made sense out of.
+In many cases, the data is largely unstructured i.e., like a mound of haystack waiting to be made sense out of.
 AI has added a cognitive, human-like dimension to mining and saturating this unstructured data.

-- The Cost of content creation will be vastly reduced following the advent of AI that can automate editorials consequently mitigating human intervention.
+- The cost of content creation will be vastly reduced following the advent of AI that can automate editorials consequently mitigating human intervention.

-- Intellectual Property rights can be safeguarded with Blockchains nullifying the scope of disputes around ownership management.
+Intellectual Property rights can be safeguarded with Blockchains nullifying the scope of disputes around ownership management.
 With immutable record management, ownership rights can be traced to the original producer of the content.
 Likewise, the system architecture of blockchains, in its current iteration, is powerful enough to track transactions for royalty payments across multi-layered platforms.

-- There is a huge black market for ticketing sales that needs serious quenching.
+There is a huge black market for ticketing sales that needs serious quenching.
 While managing a megaevent such as a concert or a music festival, artists are left to bite the dust as the intervening middlemen play the sleight of hand in ticket distribution.
-Blockchain-powered ledgers can remediate the situation by ensuring the profits generated follow an equitable distribution amongst all participants of the value chain.
+Blockchain for business communication acting as a powered ledger can remediate the situation by ensuring the profits generated follow an equitable distribution amongst all participants of the value chain.